 1. Shark cage diving

 This is one of the most popular and common methods of diving with sharks underwater.
-Here, divers, as well as non-divers alike, can participate and experience it.
+Here, divers as well as non-divers alike can participate and experience it.

-Shark cage diving is also the safest yet allows you to observe sharks from a close distance.
-A rectangular cage made up of steel is attached to the boat and fits a minimum of four divers.
+Shark cage diving is also the safest and allows you to observe sharks from a close distance.
+A rectangular cage made of steel is attached to the boat and fits a minimum of four divers.
 Once the cage is lowered underwater and fully submerged, you are free to enjoy the sharks’ circling within the feet of the cage.

 Once the sharks arrive, you can view them for 20 to 30 minutes while they swim around you.
 However, if you want to experience shark diving in the open without any barriers, the next one is definitely for you.